-WPML consists of several module.
+WPML consists of several modules.
 The basic module turns WordPress sites multilingual.
 Other modules help with an enhanced translation process, string translation, media translation and other functions.

 You can learn about the different modules in the WPML Core and Addons page.